CINEMA AS CRIME: Appendix to "Films Politically"

 The film played at the Edinburgh Film Festival in 1969, but would be screened only a handful of times over the next forty years, receiving its first New York screening in 2007.
 By 1977, Whitehead had given up filmmaking completely (he made two more films following The Fall, but considered them “afterthoughts”).

-The other two filmmakers in the “Films Politically” programme, Robert Kramer and Jean-Luc Godard, never stopped making films (Godard is still at it).
+FACING THE FAILUREThe other two filmmakers in the “Films Politically” programme, Robert Kramer and Jean-Luc Godard, never stopped making films (Godard is still at it).
 But they both nonetheless withdrew from both the social and political concerns that their work had been intimately intwined with, and any concerted attempt to find or create contexts for their work to be seen.
 Part of this may be the understandable weariness that comes with age (a weariness that in their cases thankfully never diminished the desire to make the work itself).
 Godard’s fatalism and reclusive nature is well known, but Kramer was perhaps a more complex situation.
 Deeply concerned in his final years with the legacy of his ’60s experience, Kramer wrote movingly about the potential for communication and exchange with younger generations.
 But, in an interview with Cahiers du Cinema in 1998, he struggled to see hope in contemporary society: “your generation accepts the discourse of the powers that be … which states that life cannot progress in any other way.”
 (He died two weeks before the Seattle protests of 1999 that defined the burgeoning anti-corporate activist movement.)
 Perhaps the deeper reasons for their withdrawal, however, is the effective failure of both the films and the Movement they were made in response to and, consequently, the sheer unsustainability of their political engagements: as Kramer (whose Ice is all about the exhaustion of political energy) said in the mid-’70s, “We didn’t have the stamina.
 We didn’t have even a perspective that could carry us through.”

 Another filmmaker of this generation, who could have fit into the programme just as well and may help expound some of these issues, is Jon Jost.
 The great American independent has, in recent years, made the unusual decision to publicise his unashamedly jaded outlook via two personal blogs.
 Still admirably prolific in his filmmaking, Jost (who is fond of saying that his films are now made for “an audience of (n)one“) is completely free of any expectations or ambitions regarding the visibility or viability of his work.
-As Jon sees it, he continues
+As Jon sees it, he continuesmaking films as an extremely bad habit, making them for a world in which, for some time, there has been absolutely no ‘market’ for what I do, and frankly I don’t give a damn.

 It’s a sober outlook that Jost—who, like Kramer, was a member of Newsreel in the ’60s—extends to his take on global politics (a topic which he nonetheless researches and blogs about obsessively).
 While Kramer saw ’60s activism as a stunted but still-potent example, Jost avers no illusions: